 PROCESSING AND PACKAGING

 The fully-assembled PMO is purified by a number of Current Good Manufacturing Practice (cGMP) procedures.
 After the purification steps, the PMO is freeze-dried into a powder to form the drug substance, which then undergoes quality control testing.
-Next, it is formulated and packaged in sterile vials for transport and storage.
+Next, it is packaged in sterile vials, in its final formulation, for transport and storage.
 Additional tests are conducted to confirm identity, purity, sterility, strength and stability.